 Conclusion and Instructions

 This concludes our second session.
 We are off to a good start!
 Take a moment and read and discuss Romans 1:16, 10:9-18.
 Suppose you are sharing the gospel with someone who has never heard it, or unfamiliar with the Bible.
 There are many cultures around the world that have no Bible or written language.
 They are oral learners and learn through story-telling.
 That’s how Jesus taught.
 To follow His lead, and master the skill, here is an exercise.
 In groups of two, put together a condensed gospel story from the above acronym.
 Make it simple enough to use in sharing God’s story on a child’s level of understanding.
-Your memory verse for this week is Romans 1:16.

 Next week, we begin our gospel lessons with the Gospel of the Three Crosses.
 Read this lesson and answer the questions at the end.
 Also, make note of any questions or comments.
-When we meet next time, we will discuss the questions and practice reciting our memory verse for this week— Romans 1:8.
+When we meet next time, we will discuss the questions and practice reciting our memory verse for this week— Romans 1:16.
 Here is a suggestion.
 Write your memory verse on a card and carry it with you.
 Then you can share this good news by asking anyone who is willing if they will look at the card as you “practice” saying it.
 That’s Proclamation!

+Memory Verse

+Romans 1:16

+For I am not ashamed of the gospel, for it is God’s power for salvation to everyone who believes, to the Jew first and also to the Greek.

 The Gospel of the Three Crosses